Life With Horace

 1 Comment

-outside an open window
+Outside an open window

-long slanting bones of morning light
+long bones of morning light

-stretch out across new green
+stretch across new green

 and under petal floats

-my mind’s eye leaping past
+Mind’s eye leaping past

 advancing spring

-to still brown woods
+to waiting brown woods

 broken only by the calls of jays